akshay-sr/CarND-Behavioral-Cloning/README.md

 * Followed by two 3x3 filtes of depth 64 and 64.
 * And then finally flattening the output and reducing the dimensionality via fully-connected dense layers to a steering angle prediction.

 Details of padding and sampling for each convolution layer is specified with detailed comments in code.
-They consist of:
+Summarizing them here:

 1. Set the first layer to a Convolution2D layer with 5x5 kernel, input_shape set to (66, 200, 3) and subsample to (1,1)
 2. Use a MaxPooling2D layer that subsamples by (2,2) after the previous convolution.